Self-Data Distillation for Recovering Quality in Pruned Large Language Models: Methodology

 where \(h^{(\ell)}_T(D)\) and \(h^{(\ell+n)}_T(D)\) denote the activation vectors at the final token position \(T\) of the input sequence, corresponding to layers \(\ell\) and \(\ell+n\), respectively.
 The activations are normalized using the \(L^2\)-norm \(\left\lVert \cdot \right\rVert\), which ensures a consistent scale when comparing layer outputs.
 The choice to focus on \(T\) is motivated by the autoregressive nature of Transformers, where the representation of the final token encapsulates information from the entire input sequence due to the causal attention mechanism.

 \paragraph{Identify Optimal Pruning Block} We identify the optimal block of layers for pruning by minimizing the angular distance.
-Specifically, the starting layer \(\ell^\star\) of the block is selected as follows,

-where \(\ell^\star\) corresponds to the layer with the smallest angular distance to its corresponding \(n\)-th successor layer.
+Specifically, the starting layer \(\ell^\star\) of the block is selected as follows, where \(\ell^\star\) corresponds to the layer with the smallest angular distance to its corresponding \(n\)-th successor layer.
 This optimization identifies a block of layers that exhibit high redundancy, as measured by their similar output activations.
 Pruning such a block is expected to have minimal impact on the model's overall capacity.
 Once identified, layers from \(\ell^\star\) to \(\ell^\star + n - 1\) are removed, and the model is restructured by directly connecting the output of layer \(\ell^\star\) to the input of layer \(\ell^\star + n\).

-This pruning operation can be efficiently implemented in deep learning frameworks such as PyTorch~\citep{paszke2019pytorchimperativestylehighperformance}, where the layers are typically encapsulated within a \texttt{ModuleList} or similar data structure.
-The layers within the identified block are excluded when defining the new, pruned model architecture.
+Aligning with~\citet{sreenivas2024llmpruningdistillationpractice}, we adopt a one-shot pruning approach that balances implementation simplicity with computational efficiency.
+Their method demonstrates that identifying and removing redundant layers in one operation can achieve significant parameter reduction while maintaining model quality when paired with appropriate distillation.
+While our approach prioritizes this one-shot strategy, we recognize that iterative pruning techniques, which progressively remove smaller network portions with re-training between steps, may offer benefits in certain architectural contexts.
+This represents a promising direction for future research, particularly for models where more fine-grained control over the accuracy-efficiency tradeoff is desired.